KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 &ndash; [Apple WKContentWorld Docs](https://developer.apple.com/documentation/webkit/wkcontentworld)

-This new system was initially built so that website operators can't interfere with JavaScript code of browser plugins.
+This new system was initially built so that website operators can't interfere with JavaScript code of browser plugins, and to make fingerprinting more difficult.
 As a user, you can check the source code of any browser plugin, as you are in control over the browser itself.
 However with in-app browsers we don't have a reliable way to verify all the code that is executed.

 So if Meta or TikTok want to hide the JavaScript commands they execute on third party websites, all they'd need to do is to update their JavaScript runner: